 PSU - recent changes in the taxation of share options and prevailing best practices biased toward performance-based non-dilutive mechanisms caused the HRC Committee and management to adopt a LTIP plan in October 2022.
-The performance metric adopted is average EBITDA (Earnings before Interest, Taxes, Depreciation and Amortization) over a three-year period.
+The performance metrics adopted include average EBITDA (Earnings before Interest, Taxes, Depreciation and Amortization), over a three-year period and a share price target (with respect to the CEO).
 This causes management to focus on driving consistently higher EBITDA levels which, over the long term, promotes strong operating cashflow at the business unit level.
 The CEO no longer receives share options, and it is anticipated that share options will be phased out as a meaningful mechanism for long term incentive compensation and that other NEOs will be granted PSUs in future years using the same metric or various other metrics.